Enter your email address below and subscribe to our newsletter

 Cumin, Coriander, Nutmeg and Brown sugar.
 Dried red chilies, Garlic cloves, Lemongrass stalks, Galangal root, Shrimp paste Shallots.

 The rich blend of spices creates a flavourful dish.
-The warm and earthy notes of cumin and coriander complement the coriander and cumin.
+The warm and earthy notes of cumin and coriander complement each other.
 The dried red chilies add a gentle heat, whilst the lemongrass provides a slight citrus and peppery flavour.
-Shrimp paste adds an umami taste and increases the complexity of the dish.
+Shrimp paste adds umami and increases the dish’s complexity.

 Instructions